 Day 5: Kavala – Xanthi – Alexandroupolis

-After breakfast with Athens taxi tours driver we will enter Thrace the birth place of a man who inspired men, people, nations and countries to fight for their freedom, SPARTACUS.
-The birth place of DEMOCRITUS 460 – 370 BC (Avdira , Municipality , Xanthi) the originator of the ancient atomic theory.
-We will drive to Xanthi , founded in 879 BC as Xanthia.
-In the beginning it was a small village and it experienced all the tumultuous eras of the Thracian history.
+After breakfast with the Athens taxi tour driver, we will enter Thrace the birthplace of a man who inspired men, people, nations, and countries to fight for their freedom, SPARTACUS.
+The birthplace of DEMOCRITUS 460 – 370 BC (Avdira, Municipality, Xanthi) the originator of the ancient atomic theory.
+We will drive to Xanthi, founded in 879 BC as Xanthia.
+In the beginning, it was a small village and it experienced all the tumultuous eras of Thracian history.
 Experience the orthodox & Muslim populations living harmoniously side by side in the city.
 The Polytechnic School of the Democritus University of Thrace is based in Xanthi.
-The city also features a vast array of restaurants, taverns and ouzeri, that serve local delicacies.
+The city also features a vast array of restaurants, taverns, and ouzeri, that serve local delicacies.
 Special mention must be made to the seafood taverns, both in the city and those scattered around the town’s outskirts, near the sea.
 Xanthi is famous for its deserts and dried nuts.
 Plenty of cariokes, Sutzuk loukoumia, pastelia, siropiasta, hazelnuts, almonds, etc., can be found in both the stores of the Old town, and the bazaar that is held every Saturday.
 Furthermore, Xanthi is famous throughout Greece for its carnival.
-Every year, and for fifteen consecutive days during the period of Mardi Gras, a grand carnival is organized with references to both local customs and traditions and modern day life.
+Every year, and for fifteen consecutive days during the period of Mardi Gras, a grand carnival is organized with references to both local customs and traditions and modern-day life.
 Overnight in Alexandroupolis.